PokefanMarcel/yumepokered/README.md

 ### Gameplay updates

 **Moves**
-- Several moves have been parsimoniously reworked in order to increase their viability while trying to maintain the original feeling of the game.
+- Several moves have been selectively reworked to increase their viability while preserving the original feel of the game.
 Three moves from later generations have been added.
 - Consult the [complete list of move changes](docs/move_changes.md) for more info!
 - Ghost is now a Special type, and Dragon a Physical type.
-- Fix for Focus energy and Dire hit.
+- Fixed Focus Energy and Dire Hit.
 (Quadruple critical hit rate instead of dividing it by 4.)

 **Learnsets**
 - Pokémon learnsets have been revamped in the same spirit: to give more options while trying to maintain Gen 1 authenticity.